mcantie/Osint_Project/README.md

 ## Python librairies

-they are used to search data :
+they are used to search data from the Ioc :

 ip - with geoip from MaxMind